-The Gross Household Income is the sum of all the incomes received by the members of the household.
+The gross household income is the sum of all the incomes received by the members of the household.

-If members of your household, including the claimant, are filing a Montana Form 2 for 2018, use the information on each Form 2 to complete lines 1 though 3.
-If a member of your household is not filing a Montana Form 2 for 2018, but is filing a federal Form 1040, use the information on this federal Form 1040 to complete lines 1 through 3.
+If members of your household, including the claimant, are filing a Form 2 for Tax Year 2020, use the information on each Form 2 to complete lines 1 through 4.
+If a member of your household is not filing a Form 2 for Tax Year 2020, but is filing a federal Form 1040, use the information on this federal Form 1040 to complete lines 1 through 4.

-If members of the household, including the claimant, are not filing a Form 2 nor a federal Form 1040 for Tax Year 2018, report the incomes of these household members on lines 4 through 7.
+If members of the household, including the claimant, are not filing a Form 2 nor a federal Form 1040 for Tax Year 2020, report the incomes of these household members on lines 6 through 9.

-Line 1 - Federal Adjusted Gross Incomes (Form 2, Line 7) reported by the household

-The calculation starts with the Federal Adjusted Gross Income (AGI) of each member of the household.
-Combine the amounts reported on Form 2, line 7 of each 2018 Montana individual income tax return or federal Form 1040 completed by each member of the household.
+Line 1-Enter the federal Adjusted Gross Income from Form 2, line 11.
+The calculation starts with the federal Adjusted Gross Income of each member of the household.
+Combine the amounts reported on Form 2, line 11, of each 2020 Montana individual income tax return or federal Form 1040 completed by each member of the household.